Home

 John Bangs, head of education at the NUT, shortly before his retirement, said:

 This is a recipe for utter chaos in the education system.
 It is gold rush tactics applied to the education system.
 This is breaking the spirit of the procedure.
 It’s absolutely outrageous, never mind the adverse implications for neighbouring schools of parents getting these covert messages.
 It is touting for business before the Queen has given her consent.
 The Academies Act, including a clause establishing the idea of Free Schools became law on 27 July.
-An important amendment made in the parliamentary debate was to require the Secretary of State, in approving a free school, to consider the impact of an the free school on other schools in the locality.
+An important amendment made in the parliamentary debate was to require the Secretary of State, in approving a free school, to consider the impact of the free school on other schools in the locality.

 Maddern’s article also quoted Andy Slaughter, Labour MP for Hammersmith: